 16-24 year olds

-One of the core objectives of many festivals is to attract specific age ranges in the local population whose representation had previously been low in their audiences – chiefly 16-24 year olds (including through school)
+One of the core objectives of many festivals is to attract specific age ranges in the local population whose representation had previously been low in their audiences – chiefly 16-24 year olds (including through schools)

 In 2017, Bell Square recruited two established London bloggers to publish articles and engage with their followers about the events at Bell Square.
 They also engaged five volunteer social media bloggers and a social media intern to increase their presence online and held training sessions with digital agency Home of Social.